thunder1210/GameHour/README.md

 # GameHour
-*A Website based on gamers and Joyful moments*
+*A Website based on gamers-online-battle and Joyful moments*

 ## FrontPage
 ## GameRoom Lobby